mivanit/python-project-makefile-template/docs/combined/myproject.md

   - `docs/resources/css/`, `docs/resources/svg/`: some css and icons for the docs

+# docs

+you can see the generated docs for this repo at [`miv.name/python-project-makefile-template`](miv.name/python-project-makefile-template), or the generated docs for the notebooks at [`miv.name/python-project-makefile-template/notebooks`](miv.name/python-project-makefile-template/notebooks)

 # Makefile

 `make help` Displays the help message listing all available make targets and variables. running just `make` will also display this message.